nitindeshpande/polarfire-soc-documentation/index.md

 For guidelines on runnning bare metal and RTOS applications on the PolarFire SoC, Click [here]()

 ## Further reading
-For detailed documentation on all aspects of the PolarFire SoC FPGA systems can be found [here](https://github.com/polarfire-soc/polarfire-soc-documentation)
+Detailed documentation on all aspects of the PolarFire SoC FPGA systems can be found [here](https://github.com/polarfire-soc/polarfire-soc-documentation)